 Please note: many properties are listed with variations of local dialect, and it can sometimes be a bit difficult finding the property this way.
 Example: a farm in Meldal, Sør-Trøndelag, is in many records called Lundahagen – but in the property map it is listed as Lundahåggån, which is the name in the local dialect.

 Step 6: If you do not know the number of the property – nor the property name – or the name search does not yield any results – then your best option is to find the region that you expect the property to be in – and then start zooming in and moving about.
 When clicking a particular spot on the map – for example where you see a collection of buildings – a small information box will appear.
 Within this box click on the words ‘Marker eiendom’ (mark property).
 The property will now be highlighted in yellow.

 Step 7: A new box now shows up on the screen where you click ‘Vis mer informasjon om eiendommen’ (show more information about the property).
 The next and larger box that appears on the screen shows a bit more in-depth information: like size in square metres, what buildings there are on the property, if there are any registered cultural heritage elements on the land, list of the different sections of land etc.

-In the old bygdebøker (local history books) you will often find gårdsnummer and bruksnummer listed.
+In the old bygdebøker (local history books) – and in the censuses – you will often find gårdsnummer and bruksnummer listed.
 A lot of these books are available scanned at the National Library of Norway website (nb.no).
 Sadly, most of them are available to people with Norwegian IP addresses only.
 If you are not located in Norway, try getting help from the various genealogy groups on Facebook.
 There are some very helpful and knowledgeable people in these groups.